UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 **Question 1**
-Is the test score comparable with the cross-validation score that we obtained?
+Is the test score comparable with the cross-validation score that we obtained in the first part?

 <choice id="1" >
 <opt text="Yes"   correct="true">